martinrlilja/Cities-Skylines-Terraforming/README.md

-More Beautification (Terraforming)
+More Beautification
 ==================================

-This is a mod which enables the use of terrain tools, water tools and lets you spawn many more prefabs in game.
+This is a mod which lets you spawn many more prefabs in game.

 Compiling
 ---------